-The Indian Journal of Production and Thermal Engineering (IJPTE) is having ISSN 2582-8029 (online), bi-monthly international journal, being published in the months of February, April, June, August, October and December by Lattice Science Publication (LSP)🔗 Bhopal (M.P.), India since year 2020.
+The Indian Journal of Production and Thermal Engineering (IJPTE) has ISSN 2582-8029 (online) which is an online, open access🔗, peer reviewed🔗, periodical bi-monthly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of February, April, June, August, October and December.

 Ethics topics to consider when publishing: